National Gallery of Australia to return $2.2M of 'stolen' artworks to India

 In 2014, the country's then-Prime Minister Tony Abbott handed a 900-year bronze dancing Shiva statue -- bought by the museum for 5.3 million Australian dollars ($3.9 million) six years prior -- to Indian Prime Minister Narendra Modi at a ceremony in New Delhi.
 Two years later, a further two statues were repatriated, with three more handed back in 2019.

 The museum said its collection no longer contains artifacts acquired through Kapoor or his gallery.
 The museum also said it was researching three other sculptures acquired through Art of the Past and has removed them from the collection.
-Mitzevich expressed his "a sense of relief" that the items can now "really be appreciated by the Indian community."
+Mitzevich expressed his "sense of relief" that the items can now "really be appreciated by the Indian community."

 "Many of the works are either cultural or religious objects, and they've been stuck in a state of uncertainty," he said, adding: "Our job is to be custodians of works of art, and when things are trapped in a state of uncertainty, they can't contribute to cultural life."